NathanWalker/nativescript-spotify/README.md

 * app.ts

-Configure application launch phases to setup your Spotify App CLIENT_ID (the one you created above in the developer account):
+Configure application launch phases to setup your Spotify App CLIENT_ID and REDIRECT_URL (the ones you created above in the developer account):

 ```
 import * as application from 'application';